kubernetes/cloud-provider-gcp/docs/design-docs/multi-protocol-cidr.md

   * gce.EnsureLoadBalancerDeleted: This function would need to be updated to iterate through all potential forwarding rules based on the new naming scheme and delete them.
   * **Resource Naming Functions:** Helper functions that generate names for GCP resources would need to be adapted to produce the protocol-specific forwarding rule names.

+### 5. Production Readiness

+For ease of introduction, we will implement a feature flag for the support.
+If the feature flag is not set, the existing behaviour will be used - specifying a service with multiple protocols will be an error.

+So that traffic is not interrupted, if a ForwardingRule exists with the "old" naming convention (`k8s-fw-\[service-uid\]`), that name will be used for the matching desired ForwardingRule.

 ### **5\.
 Alternatives Considered**

 * **Continue with Dual-Service Workaround:** This is the current state.
 It is not a true implementation of the Kubernetes feature and places an unnecessary operational burden on users.